withastro/adapters/.changeset/sweet-avocados-trade.md

 '@astrojs/cloudflare': patch
 ---

-Fixes an issue, where `astro build` fails if it can't clean up dynamic imports.
+Fixes an issue, where `astro build` throws an error if it can't clean up dynamic imports for prerendered pages.